davydovanton/hanami-scaffold/README.md

 # Hanami::Scaffold
 Why?
-Because I what to generate crud actions in one command.
+Because I want to generate crud actions in one command.

-__Sorry, but this gem doesn't work with 0.9 version of hanami.
-Please be attention.__

 ## Installation
 Add this line to your application's Gemfile: